Glimpses of Kathmandu & Nagarkot – 4 Days

 The temple of Changu Narayan is one of the oldest temples in Nepal.
 Situated in the small village of Changu in Bhaktapur district, Changu Narayan was built by a Lichhavi King during the 4th century.
 The temple, dedicated to Lord Vishnu, houses several ancient statues and stone inscriptions.

 Khokana and Bungmati are beautiful traditional Newari villages in Lalitpur district.
 These villages are famous for rich culture, wood carvings and sculptures.
 Rato Machhindranath Temple and Karya Binayak Temple are the must-visit sites in Bungmati.

-Evening, enjoy a complimentary farewell dinner at a local Nepali restaurant with cultural program.
 Later, our Airport Representative will drop you at the airport on time for your return flight.

 Breakfast, farewell dinner & airport transfer included.

 - Our groups are small with minimum two to maximum 14 people.
 We create groups of independent travelers, friends and families which maintains close interpersonal connection, engage more and get into depth of the journey.